March 26, 2019 Sid No Comments on Scaling Animation for All Devices

 However, responsive web design is one thing, and responsive scalable animation is another.
 Web animation is a complex element that can be quite daunting to adjust and ensure consistency.
 There are many factors to consider, including bandwidth and code compatibility, when scaling animation to be responsive to different devices.

 Sarah Drasner of CSS-Tricks suggests the use of SVG (Scalable Vector Graphics) for a truly responsive scalable animation.
 SVG is resolution-independent and doesn’t need a lot of HTTP requests.
-With SVG, coding is only done once, to be followed by adjustments in the visual complexity of the image, which is in fact simple and intuitive to do.
+With SVG, coding is only done once, to be followed by adjustments in the visual complexity of the image, which, in fact, simple and intuitive to do.

 Do take note, though, that even with SVG that is built to scale, animation’s appearance will still vary depending on screen size; but working with responsive scalable animation that uses SVG is somewhat easier.
 Below are some techniques: